Intellectual Property Regulation 115

 i. a University License for its prospective uses, including the preparation of derivative works, and the reproduction, public display and/or dissemination of the subject work, and/or

 ii. the right to require reimbursement and/or income sharing from the work’s creator to UNCSA if the work produces income for the creator.

 b.
 The parties may also negotiate joint ownership of such works, with the approval of the appropriate institutional official or body.

 c.
 For a sponsored or externally contracted work created under an agreement that does not expressly require copyright ownership by UNCSA or a third party, the creator of the work shall own the work, subject to required disclosure to UNCSA where required under institutional policy.

 d.
 In case of ownership by the work’s creator, UNCSA, if practical, shall be assigned a University License.

 6. Works Made for Hire

 i.
-UNCSA with approval of the Office of the Provost enters into an agreement with an SPA employee in advance of creation of the copyrighted work specifying that the work shall be owned in whole or in part by the employee, or
+UNCSA with approval of the Office of the Provost enters into an agreement with an SHRA employee in advance of creation of the copyrighted work specifying that the work shall be owned in whole or in part by the employee, or

 ii.
 UNCSA ownership is waived in writing by the Office of the Provost.